SyncfusionExamples/how-to-set-stackedheaders-when-autogeneratecolumn-as-true-in-wpf-datagrid/README.md

 How to set StackedHeaders when AutoGenerateColumn as true in WPF DataGrid(SfDataGrid)?

-By default, SfDataGrid does not provide support for setting the stacked header when auto generate column as true.
-You can achieve this by add stackedHeaderRows in AutoGeneratingColumn event
+By default, you can’t add the StackedHeaderRows in SfDataGrid when generate the column automatically.
+But you can achieve this by using AutoGeneratingColumn event

 ```c#
 private void Sfgrid_AutoGeneratingColumn(object sender, Syncfusion.UI.Xaml.Grid.AutoGeneratingColumnArgs e)